 Blackberry Removal

-The Problem with Wild Blackberries
+The Problem with Himalayan Blackberries

 Himalayan blackberries are more than just a prickly annoyance.
 They are a fast spreading invasive species that threaten both ecosystems and land usability across British Columbia.